Roy Harris (boxer): World Heavyweight Championship

-Before the bout, Roy was on the cover of Sports Illustrated.
+Before the bout, Harris was on the cover of Sports Illustrated.
 In August 1958, he was given a title shot by world champion Floyd Patterson.
 Patterson had trouble obtaining title defenses, as boxing at the time was controlled by organisations that Patterson and his manager, Cus D'Amato, refused to cooperate with.

-The promotion was colorful, due to the backstory of Roy's kinsmen, one of the celebrated East Texas clans still existing as their forebears had for generations.
-Much was made of the "backwoods" quality of Roy's life, and every venue was utilized in using this as ballyhoo; this extended as far as having Roy record a 45 RPM record entitled "Cut 'n Shoot (Texas, U.S.A.)" (b/w "Desert in the Sky", Decca Records 9-30717).
-Roy was predictably photographed in cowboy hat and boots, and in one wire photo, he holds a revolver at the ready (AP Wirephoto rw41500sh).
+The promotion was colorful, due to the backstory of Harris' kinsmen, one of the celebrated East Texas clans still existing as their forebears had for generations.
+Much was made of the "backwoods" quality of Harris' life, and every venue was utilized in using this as ballyhoo; this extended as far as having Harris record a 45 RPM record entitled "Cut 'n Shoot (Texas, U.S.A.)" (b/w "Desert in the Sky", Decca Records 9-30717).
+Harris was predictably photographed in cowboy hat and boots, and in one wire photo, he holds a revolver at the ready (AP Wirephoto rw41500sh).
 The aforementioned Sports Illustrated cover portrayed him barechested and barefoot, standing upon a cabin porch with 19th Century rifle at rest beside him; he further sports a canine companion.
-To watch the fight in Texas, Roy's extended family gathered at the drive-in theater in nearby Conroe, which was equipped for the occasion with its own closed circuit movie hook-up.
+To watch the fight in Texas, Harris' extended family gathered at the drive-in theater in nearby Conroe, which was equipped for the occasion with its own closed circuit movie hook-up.

-The fight took place at Wrigley Field, Los Angeles, CA. Roy knocked down the champion in the second round, but was himself knocked down four times; his corner stopped the fight before the 13th round.
+The fight took place at Wrigley Field, Los Angeles, CA. Harris knocked down the champion in the second round, but was himself knocked down four times; his corner stopped the fight before the 13th round.
 Mushy Callahan was the referee.

 When questioned, Harris - a former winner of the Joe Louis Sportsman Award - simply said: "I did my best."

 Harris subsequently won six consecutive fights, before being stopped 2:35 into his bout with Sonny Liston.
 He then dropped a decision to Henry Cooper and was stopped twice by Bob Cleroux.

 Retirement

-He retired with a final record of 30 wins and five losses.
+Harris retired with a final record of 30 wins and five losses.
 He is believed to be the only boxer to become a lawyer after fighting for the world heavyweight title.
-Roy Harris was a county clerk in Montgomery County for 28 years.
+Harris was a county clerk in Montgomery County for 28 years.
 He began practicing law in 1972 and drew up the papers for Cut And Shoot to become incorporated.
-Roy's office is based in his home and he has been married 47 years and has six children.
+Harris' office was based in his home and he had been married 47 years and has six children.

+Death

+Roy Harris died at his home on August 8, 2023, surrounded by his children and family.
+He was 90.